johngouk/scienceoxford-project2025/README.md

 *	One or more DS18B20s, attached using the non-parasitic power mode to GPIO26, and a 4R7 resistor between VCC and the data pin, although it seems to work without it (!)

+*	A pushbutton, connected to pin17, which just prints one of "Press event", "Double event" or "Long event" as appropriate on the Thonny REPL console

 You'll have to consult your own ESP dev board instructions to work out which Dx pins are attached to which actual Espressif GPIOnn pins.
 ## Software Instructions ##